 - Email 2 – After 24 hours

 What made the difference?

 You can’t predict the exact reason why the user abandoned.
-But major reason could be pricing, competitor check and then come back later.
+But major reason could be pricing or checking with the competitor for more features and less price.

 So sending an email immediately may strike him off a little.
 Give him some time.
 An email after a delay of two-three hours may help the user gain more trust in your product.

 Moreover, it doesn’t seem like a forceful act for the user to buy.

 End Result – We got a 185% increase in sales from our revised WooCommerce abandoned cart emails by deploying all these five tactics in our emails.

 Other popular WooCommerce abandoned cart recovery email plugins

 Apart from AutomateWoo, here are some famous WooCommerce abandoned cart email plugins or WooCommerce cart recovery plugins that can do the job for you.